5l1v3r1/OnyxLocker/README.md

 * XXTEA algorithm
 * Classes should be easily swappable due to the use of interfaces

+## Requirements
+* .NET 4.5.2
+* I used visual studio 2019, not sure on how it loads on other versions but you should be fine.

 ## Todo
 * Send data to a webserver, e.g the encryption keys
 * Test on other platforms